 All applicants should be aware that the financial aid application review process is lengthy.
-Applicants can avoid unnecessary delays in the processing of their applications by submitting all application materials by the published deadlines, and making sure that all information provided on the application is correct and complete.
-Since financial aid funds are limited, students will increase their chances of receiving aid by applying early.
+Applicants can avoid unnecessary delays in the processing of their applications by submitting all application materials by the published deadlines and making sure that all information provided on the application is correct and complete.
+Since financial aid funds are limited, students will increase their chances of receiving aid by applying by the priority date of March 1.